 Thus, you will always get a rewarding festive experience no matter the time of the year you are visiting Nepal.

 I hope after reading the Newari Festivals blog post, you get to know more knowledge about newa culture.

-If you have any feedback then please feel free to comment below or email us.
+If you have any feedback please feel free to comment below or email us.